Viewing Actual HTML DOM

 To view the HTML source and DOM structure of the actual page

-- To initiate a debugging session, of the type and click the Debug button on the toolbar.
+- To initiate a debugging session, create a run configuration of the type and click the Debug button on the toolbar.
 CLion establishes connection with the JetBrains Chrome extension and starts a debugging session.

 - Switch to the Debug tool window and open the Elements tab.
 The tab consists of three panes, all the panes are read-only.
 The Text pane shows the HTML source code of the page that is currently opened in the browser.
 As soon as any change is made to the page in the browser (e.g. clicking an icon), the code in the pane is updated accordingly.